Code-Institute-Submissions/lucky-dog-ms1/README.md

     * Footer (as above)
 - Team page
     * Navbar (as above)
-    * 'meet the team' section will include photos and bio of each of our walkers
+    * 'Meet the team' section will include photos and bio of each of our walkers
     * Footer (as above)
 - Contact Page
     * Navbar (as above)
     * Contact form
-    * Map showing area where we are based
+    * Map showing area where we are based (general map)
+    * Footer (as above)

 ### Features Left to Implement

+The following features are outside the scope of this MS1 project but are key features that should be implemented in the future in order to provide a better user experience as well as a more time efficient system for the business owner.

 - A secure online booking system, which would show available times for each individual walker and one-click to book a time, returning a confirmation either on screen or sent to the customers email address.
 - A secure online payment system, accepting credit card payment.

- These features are outside the scope of this MS1 project but are key features that should be implemented in order to provide a better user experience as well as a more time efficient system for the business owner.

 ## Technologies Used